 This classic game can easily be played indoors (if you have enough space) or outdoors by setting up chairs in a circle on the grass.

 How to play: Kids walk around the circle of chairs while music plays.
 When the music stops, they all race to sit in the nearest chair.
-Each round, one chair is removed so the child left without a chair is out until only one remain.
+Each round, one chair is removed so the child left without a chair is out until only one remains.
+Play music and stop, removing a chair each time.

 An obstacle course is a great way to keep kids entertained, especially if you have a large group.
 It can be as simple or as elaborate as you want it to be.